hrynkevych/hrynkevych/README.md

 **Lumitech, Front-End Developer**
 *December 2024 - present*

-1.1.
-SaaS fact-checking platform:
+1. Financial Investments SaaS Platform for High-Yield Savings Accounts with competitive interest rates and Certificates of Deposits (CDs) from partner banks

+-	implemented front-end authentication modules;
+-	developed dashboard pages, lead generation pages, and registration forms.

+2. Fact-Checking SaaS Platform

+-	сontributed to the development of a platform designed for verifying digital content and combating misinformation:
-- developed UI modules using Next.js, Nest.js, ShadCN, and Tailwind CSS;
+-	developed UI modules using Next.js, ShadCN, and Tailwind CSS;
 -	contributed to both front-end and back-end of the authentication module;
 -	built a landing page for a client;

-- integrated an independent OpenAI-powered service for AI features;

-- created standalone back-office modules for content moderation and account management.
+-	built a back-office system for content moderation and account management;

-1.2.
-SaaS Platform for High-Yield Savings Accounts with competitive interest rates and CDs from partner banks:

-- built a user-friendly platform for the U.S. market and contributed to a redesigned version for Germany;

-- developed lead generation pages and registration forms;

-- implemented dashboard UI components.
+-	integrated OpenAI-powered services on the back-end and connected them with front-end UI modules.

 **CGS-team, Front-End Developer**
 *April 2024 - December 2024*

+1. Property Photoshoot Platform

-- developed core front-end and back-end modules for a Next.js/Nest.js application in the property photoshoot industry (https://www.clickmediagroup.co.uk/);
+-	developed core front-end and back-end modules for an administrative platform serving a UK-based property photoshoot company:
+-	built features for managing products, photoshoot services, client service packages, discounts, and coupon systems;
+-	implemented functionality for registering client brands and sub-brands;
+-	contributed to front-end and back-end authentication modules.

-- developed and contributed to authentication modules (UI & back-end), a landing page, and other app components for a charity contribution platform (https://sxs.com/home);
+2. Charity Contribution Platform – developed and contributed to authentication modules (UI & back-end), a landing page, and other app components;

-- contributed to the UI of authentication module of a Next.js AI chatbot (https://www.xingit.co/);
+3. Conversational AI Platform – contributed to the UI of authentication module of a Next.js.

 **WeCare App, Full Stack Developer**
 *September 2023 - April 2024*